WHAT YOU SHOULD KNOW:

-- Ask your primary healthcare provider when you can bathe.
+- Ask your PHP when you can bathe.
 Do not get the device wet.
 Cover it with 2 plastic bags.
 Tape the bags above the device to prevent water from getting in.
 Keep your knee out of the water as much as possible.

 - Do not push or lean on any part of the cast or splint because it may break.

 - Do not put any sharp or pointed objects inside the cast.